ZJONSSON/clues-query/README.md

 The following functions are recursively available:

 ### `.where.[filterExpression]...`
 Returns another cloned object of the array where the data has been filtered by the provided expression.
-The expression can either by an equality (i.e. `.where.openOrder=true`) or a named filter (which has to be defined in the filters property (default behaviour is to fetch from `$global.input.filters`) and will be evaluated with `sift`)
+The expression can either by an equality (i.e. `.where.openOrder=true`) or a named filter (which has to be defined in the filters property (default behaviour is to fetch from `$global.input.filters`) and will be evaluated as if it were used directly)

 (For legacy purposes `.pick` is an alias for `.where`)